geokrety/geokrety-website/INSTALL.md

 Empty database with proper schema was initialized and exposed on local port `13306`.

+Then in order be able to create new user, comment out line with `Wrong email address` in `adduser.php`.

 Errors are logged in `gk-errory` table in the database

 ## How to install contributors tools